Opposition groups launch instant backlash to new travel ban

-(CNN)The Trump administration's second swipe at a travel ban and temporary suspension of the US refugee resettlement program has met with swift backlash from leading human rights groups and activist opponents, who are already planning protests in response to the Monday order.
+(CNN)The Trump administration's second swipe at a travel ban and temporary suspension of the US refugee resettlement program has met with swift backlash from leading human rights groups and activist opponents, who are already planninig protests in response to the Monday order.

 "This replacement order is the same hate and fear with new packaging," Margaret Huang, executive director of Amnesty International USA, said in a statement released minutes after the details were made public.
 "No amount of editing can make this executive order anything but what it is -- blatant bigotry."